Tempestiine/Cybersecurity/overthewire/bandit/README.md

 ## Progress

-Individual level writeups document my approach, what I learned, and how each technique applies to cybersecurity.
+- Individual level writeups will document my approach, what I learned, and how each technique applies to cybersecurity.
+- However, the structure of each writeup will change slightly and adapt to the problem thrown by Bandit.
+Though, I'll ensure each writeup is completely readable and understandable.